GabeScott/standard-works-vault/General Conference/1973 April - Salvation Comes through the Church.md

 It was the Church that was provided to edify the body of Christ, as Paul explained to the Ephesians.

-Therefore it was made clearly manifest that salvation is in the Church, and of the Church, and is obtained only through the Church.
+Therefore it was made clearly manifest that salvation is *in* the Church, and *of* the Church, and is obtained only *through* the Church.

 The Lord established one strait and narrow way, and understandingly observed that “few there be that find it.”

 Not only did he provide that salvation should come through his regularly constituted church, but he set up safeguards to protect its members from being tossed to and fro with every wind of doctrine and to preserve them from the sleight of men who, with cunning craftiness, lie in wait to deceive.
-(See Eph.
-4:14.)
+(See [[Ephesians 4.14|Eph.
+4:14]].)

 Those safeguards, according to Paul’s epistle to the Ephesians, rested primarily in the persons of the apostles and prophets whom God placed at the head of the Church for that specific purpose.

 They were the inspired leaders in the Church.
 They were the mouthpieces of the Lord, and their inspired messages to the people were the will of the Lord, the mind of the Lord, the voice of the Lord, and the power of God unto salvation.
-(See D&C 68:4.)
+(See [[D&C 68.4|D&C 68:4]].)

 With such heavenly guidance, none need go astray.

 But there were men in the Lord’s own day who taught false doctrines and led the people into mistaken paths.
 These the Savior severely criticized, accusing them of apostasy from the very law of Moses which they pretended to preach.

-He said to them, “Did not Moses give you the law, and yet none of you keepeth the law?”
-(John 7:19.)
+He said to them, “Did not Moses give you the law, and yet none of you keepeth the law?” ([[John 7.19|John 7:19]].)

-And again he said, “... had ye believed Moses, ye would have believed me: for he wrote of me.”
-(John 5:46.)
+And again he said, “… had ye believed Moses, ye would have believed me: for he wrote of me.” ([[John 5.46|John 5:46]].)

 What a sad commentary!
 Had the people believed Moses, instead of the crafty false teachers of their day, they would have accepted Christ, because Moses wrote of Christ.
 And if they had accepted Jesus, they would have received salvation through his church.